 First graders have also been using a checklist to ensure that they are producing their best writing work.
 The checklist helps first graders stop and review their written work, through rereading and editting.

 In math, we have been looking closely at some math tools, many first graders are familiar with from kindergarten, including ten frames and the bead string.
-As they count the days of school, first graders are noticing patterns on the bead string, ten frames, and the hundreds chart.

 Social- Emotional Learning